 Uptown Brick

 In 1995, the state took a largely unprecedented action by extending legislation from 1980 to officially establish public, education, and government television (P.E.G.) in every Connecticut community.
 Public Act 95-150 extended the regulatory oversight of Community Antenna TV (CATV) by the Dept. of Public Utilities Control (DPUC), later known as Public Utilities Regulatory Authority (PURA), to include funding and deployment of P.E.G.
 This Act is codified in CT General Statutes 16‐333.
-Since much of the state had already begun experimenting with the concept of local programming, a diverse array of community management models existed based on P.E.G. operating rules established in DPUC Docket # 82-11‐16.
-Subscriber fees were established as the primary source of P.E.G. funding regardless of the mode of P.E.G. delivery.
+Since much of the state had already begun experimenting with local programming several community-management models existed.
+The town-specific model, in place across the U.S., was limited to the Hartford and Branford area.
+In much of CT, the companies managed service.
+The operational consistency across the models tracked with P.E.G. operating rules established in DPUC Docket # 82-11‐16.
+Subscriber fees versus per-pole use fees became the primary source of P.E.G. funding regardless of the mode of P.E.G. delivery.
+This change supported cable companies in several ways; most importantly, they no longer paid for their access to the polls, only their cable TV customers did.
+As Fortune 100 & 500 companies used the same poles for different services, transitioning from cable TV to connectivity companies, funding for community media at its peak in 1992-93 began a steady decline.

 In 1996, the formal conditions of separation of Wallingford’s P.E.G. channels were finalized based on a strong interest in distancing the municipality from liabilities inherent in managing Free Speech.
 The nonprofit WPAA became the sole recipient of subscriber fees disbursed to Wallingford as the designated Community Access Provider (CAP).
 In 2008, WPAA’s CAP status was reaffirmed in a contentious regulatory proceeding (DPUC/CATV Docket #08‐04‐09).